what's the difference between light medium and dark roast coffee

 Medium Roast Coffee

-Medium roast coffee hits the sweet spot between the bright acidity of light roasts and the bold intensity of dark roasts.
+Medium roast coffee strikes a balance between the brightness of light roast beans and the boldness of dark roast beans.

 • Colour: Medium brown